 You can manage virtual interview schedules through CLA Career Services using Handshake as well.
 Learn more about virtual interviewing below.

 Submit requests early because space fills quickly.
-To request a date, create an account in Handshake and click on “Request an Interview” on your home dashboard.
+To request a date, create an account in Handshake and go to the "On-Campus Interviews" section from your home dashboard, then click on "Request Interview Schedule."
 CLA Employer Engagement staff will be in touch with you to coordinate details after your request has been received.

 Before requesting a date, check the UMN’s academic calendar (choose “Twin Cities” and the year) to avoid selecting a date during student breaks.
 After you’ve conducted on-campus interviews, please report your hiring results to CLA Employer Engagement at email@example.com.

 You can conduct virtual interviews for your full-time and internship opportunities.
 Virtual interviews can be requested and managed through Handshake, just like in person interviews.